cer-0/cer-0.github.io/about.md

 permalink: /about
 ---

-Linux enthusiast, half degree in actuarial science another half in computer science.
+This is the part where you get to know me...
+Sort of (I'll skip the obvious part).

-I'm intereste in computer security, privacy, anonymity, FOSS, swimming and cycling.
+Apart from computers, \*nix-like operating systems, computer security, privacy, free and open source software I enjoy cycling, swimming, reading (novels, most of the time), playing video games and listening to music (mostly extreme metal).

-BTW I use Arch. <3
+I'm a cpe undergrad, after spending roughly 3 years in a career I thought I liked (looking at you actuarial science) I decided to switch to computer engineering, so, here I am. (:

-Kudos to @TRMIKO, who made this possible (I suck at web development).
+Kudos to @TRMIKO, who made this possible (I suck so much at web development).